Friedrich-Ludwig-Jahn-Sportpark: Association football

 BFC Dynamo achieved promotion to the Regionalliga Nordost at the end of the 2013-14 NOFV-Oberliga Nord.
-The team eventually moved its home matches to the Friedrich-Ludwig-Jahn-Sportpark for the 2014-15 Regionalliga Nordost, after 22 seasons at the Stadion im Sportforum.
+The team eventually moved its home matches to the Friedrich-Ludwig-Jahn-Sportpark for the 2014–15 Regionalliga Nordost, after 22 seasons at the Stadion im Sportforum.
 The match between BFC Dynamo and FC Schalke 04 in the first round of the 2017-18 DFB-Pokal at the Friedrich-Ludwig-Jahn-Sportpark on 17 August 2017 was watched by 14,117 spectators.
 The attendance was the highest attendance for BFC Dynamo since the match between BFC Dynamo and AS Monaco in the 1989–90 European Cup Winners' Cup on 1 November 1989.
-The average league attendance of BFC Dynamo in the 2017-18 Regionalliga Nordost would also be the highest average league attendance of BFC Dynamo since the 1990-91 season.
+The average league attendance of BFC Dynamo in the 2017–18 Regionalliga Nordost would also be the highest average league attendance of BFC Dynamo since the 1990–91 season.

 The East Germany national football team played ten international matches at the stadium from 1971 to 1990.
-The friendly match between East Germany and Belgium on 13 Match 1974 was atteded by 30,000 spectators.
-East Germany won the match 1-0 with a goal by Joachim Streich.
+The friendly match between East Germany and Belgium on 13 Match 1974 was attended by 30,000 spectators.
+East Germany won the match 1–0 with a goal by Joachim Streich.
 In addition, three finals of the FDGB-Pokal were played at the Friedrich-Ludwig-Jahn-Sportpark, in 1965, 1990 and 1991.

 The final of the Berlin Cup was held at the Friedrich-Ludwig-Jahn-Sportpark every season between 1995 and 2006, and between 2008 and 2020.
 The stadium has been used by various clubs in Berlin since German reunification.
 Hertha BSC II has occasionally used the stadium, when its own stadium could not be used due to a high number of spectators expected or for security reasons.
-Hertha BSC played its opening matches in the 1992-93 2.
+Hertha BSC played its opening matches in the 1992–93 2.
 Bundesliga season at the stadium.
-Hertha BSC also played its match against FK Moscow in the semi finals of the 2006 UEFA Intertoto Cup and has played several matches in the qualifying rounds of the UEFA Cup and the UEFA Europa League at the stadium, most recently against Brøndby IF in the third qualifying round of the 2016-17 UEFA Europa League.
-Hertha BSC won the match 1-0 and the stadium was sold out with 18,454 spectators.
+Hertha BSC also played its match against FK Moscow in the semi-finals of the 2006 UEFA Intertoto Cup and has played several matches in the qualifying rounds of the UEFA Cup and the UEFA Europa League at the stadium, most recently against Brøndby IF in the third qualifying round of the 2016-17 UEFA Europa League.
+Hertha BSC won the match 1–0 and the stadium was sold out with 18,454 spectators.
 1. FC Union Berlin used the stadium for its home matches against FC Haka and PFC Litex Lovech in the 2001-02 UEFA Cup, as the Stadion an der Alten Försterei did not meet UEFA safety requirements.